Contents

 8 Cookies

-The GAF self-assessment platform uses browser localStorage to maintain your session state between pages.
+The GAF board audit platform uses browser localStorage to maintain your session state between pages.
 This is not a cookie and does not transmit data to external servers, but it does store a session token in your browser.

 We do not use tracking cookies, advertising cookies, or analytics cookies.